davidclough/node/_documents/javascript-guide/javascript-guide.md

 #### <a name="language-types-regexp"></a>RegExp
 `RegExp` objects allow you to perform more complex string parsing and manipulation, via regular expressions, than you can with most of the `String` object methods.
 Note that the `String` object contains a handful of methods designed to work with `RegExp` objects, most notably `match()` and `replace()`.

-This document is not about regular expressions is given here but plenty of information exists online, e.g. at [Regular-Expressions.info](http://www.regular-expressions.info/).
-A good testbed environment can be found at [regex101.com](https://regex101.com/).
+This document is not about regular expressions is given here but plenty of information exists online, e.g. at <a href="http://www.regular-expressions.info/" target="_blank" dummy="_">Regular-Expressions.info</a>.
+A good testbed environment can be found at <a href="https://regex101.com/" target="_blank" dummy="_">regex101.com</a>.

-There is a special syntax for declaring [RegExp](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/RegExp) literal, so there is no need to create one using `new RegExp("...")` syntax.
+There is a special syntax for declaring <a href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/RegExp" target="_blank" dummy="_">RegExp</a> literal, so there is no need to create one using `new RegExp("...")` syntax.
 It involves use of the `/` character as a delimiter: `var myRegexp = /<regexp text>/`.
 Additional `flag` characters may be included at the end (after the closing `/`) to modify its behavior, e.g. /.../`g` for a global match (find _all_ occurrences) or /.../`i` to specify that character case should be ignored.

 Below are a couple of not very sophisticated examples.
 Note that the `replace()` method is capable of accepting a function through which the user can implement a more involved replacement algorithm which takes into account what was found rather than just globally replacing all matches with a static string.